AaronL1011/mechmate/README.md

 ## Configuration

-The application uses environment variables for configuration:
+The application defined a few environment variables in the Dockerfile for configuration:

 - `NODE_ENV`: Environment (development/production)
-- `PORT`: Application port (default: 3000)
+- `ORIGIN`: Application origin domain

 ## Data Persistence

-The SQLite database is stored in the `./mechmate/data/` directory and is automatically created on first run.
-The database file is persisted through Docker volumes.
+The SQLite database directory is mounted as a volume at `/app/data/`.
+If a file doesn't already exist in the mounted directory, it will be created on first run of the app server.

 ## License